The 5 Fundamental Facts About the Japanese Ticketing System

 Yet another version are lotteries where you have to purchase a merchandise item (usually a specific CD, DVD or Blu-Ray) that includes a participation code (“serial number”).

 In most cases, I wouldn’t bother too much about these “membership” lotteries.
-If you are willing to invest into memberships, I recommend trying to become a fan club member since registering for a membership is similarly troublesome there, but chances of getting tickets are better.
+If you are willing to invest into memberships, I recommend trying to become a fan club member since registering for a membership is similarly troublesome, but chances of getting tickets are better.

 “Merchandise” lotteries, on the other hand, are usually for very popular events (Love Live, Idolmaster, etc.) so it might be best to apply whenever possible.